 I called Dan who was still at work, one hour away, and explained to him what was going on.
 Hot Water Repairs was the first and most obvious resort that he suggested, which I already had tried and failed.
-He then asked me to find an electrician near me to cut power to the water heater by tracing the electrical lines in the ceiling of the basement to the electrical box.
+He then asked me to visit company website to find an electrician near me to cut power to the water heater by tracing the electrical lines in the ceiling of the basement to the electrical box.
 Now, we have to also change the electrical panels because of the damage (visit sites like https://xpertelectricllc.com/electrical/electrical-panel-services/ to know more).

 So we called in for reinforcement until Dan could get there.
 When they arrived, they cut off the electric (they hoped) and told me the small stream of water pouring out of the bottom of the tank was no big deal.
 It wasn’t an emergency.
 Visit https://www.accurateelectricplumbingheatingandair.com/electrical-services/ or other experts and see if they can service your area just like ours did.

 But actually it kind of was.
 The trickle was picking up and the constant flow of water meant our furnace was running non-stop.
 I could see the dollar bills pouring out all over my basement floor.
 Water Mold Fire Restoration explains water damage to laminate floors here.